Bayesian Framework for the E1 and E2 Astrophysical Factors at 300 keV from Subthreshold and Ground-State Asymptotic Normalization Coefficients: Abstract

 \section{Abstract}

-The $^{12}\mathrm{C}(\alpha,\gamma)^{16}\mathrm{O}$ reaction governs the carbon-to-oxygen ratio set during helium burning, shaping white-dwarf structure and Type~Ia supernova yields.
+The $^{12}\mathrm{C}(\alpha,\gamma)^{16}\mathrm{O}$ reaction governs the carbon- to-oxygen ratio set during helium burning, shaping white-dwarf structure and Type~Ia supernova yields.
 At the astrophysical energy $E \approx 300~\mathrm{keV}$, the cross section is controlled by the subthreshold $1^{-}$ (7.12~MeV) and $2^{+}$ (6.92~MeV) states, whose contributions depend on their asymptotic normalization coefficients (ANCs) $C_{1}$ and $C_{2}$, respectively.
-We perform a Bayesian analysis of the $S_{E1}(300~\mathrm{keV})$ and $S_{E2}(300~\mathrm{keV})$ factors using calibrated $R$-matrix mappings and experimental ANC constraints for the $1^{-}$, $2^{+}$, and $0^{+}$ ground state.
-For $S_{E1}(300~\mathrm{keV})$, flat prior on the $1^{-}$ ANC lead to broad posterior with $68\%$ credible interval spanning $ [71.4,\,93.4]$~keV\,b, while Gaussian priors concentrate weight near the reported ANC values and yield narrower posteriors.
-For $S_{E2}(300~\mathrm{keV})$, the analysis includes the interference of the radiative transition through the subthreshold resonance with the direct capture to the ground-state, which depends on the ground-state ANC $C_{0}$, giving broad posterior with $68\%$ credible interval spanning $[30.7,\,50.5]$~keV\,b.
-The Gaussian priors centered near anchor values.
-The resulting posteriors quantify both correlations and uncertainties: despite incorporating the published ANC constraints, the $68\%$ intervals remain broad, showing that present ANC determinations do not yet reduce the astrophysical uncertainty.
-Overall, the Bayesian framework provides statistically robust posteriors for $S_{E1}(300~\mathrm{keV})$ and $S_{E2}(300~\mathrm{keV})$, improving the reliability of extrapolations for stellar modeling and nucleosynthesis.
+We perform a Bayesian analysis of the $S_{E1}$ and $S_{E2}$ factors using calibrated $R$-matrix mappings and contemporary ANC constraints for the $1^{-}$, $2^{+}$, and $0^{+}$ ground state.
+For $S_{E1}$, a flat prior on the $1^{-}$ ANC yields a broad posterior (MAP $\approx 95.5$~keV\,b), while Gaussian priors centered at the low and high anchors produce narrower posteriors with MAPs $\approx 75.4$ and $\approx 93.2$~keV\,b, respectively.
+For $S_{E2}$, we employ a calibrated quadratic map in $(C_{2},C_{0})$ that captures the interference between the subthreshold $2^{+}$ capture and the external direct capture; the resulting posteriors reflect how the joint $(C_{2},C_{0})$ posterior loads the interference corridor.
+The resulting $S(300)$ range is consistent with stellar–evolution models that produce low–spin, high–mass ($\sim 50$–$70\,M_{\odot}$) black holes.
+Overall, the Bayesian framework yields statistically robust posteriors for $S_{E1}$ and $S_{E2}$, quantifying correlations and uncertainties relevant for stellar modeling.
+This work links the microscopic subthreshold ANCs ($C_{1},C_{2},C_{0}$) to a macroscopic astrophysical outcome—the formation of massive, low–spin black holes—thereby connecting nuclear reaction experiments and theory with stellar evolution, black–hole demographics, and gravitational–wave observations.